moikot/gluino/README.md

 # Gluino
-A middleware library for processing requests and generating evens.
+A tiny middleware library for processing requests and generating evens for implementing IOT application components communication.

 This library contains a very basic implementation of a message queue and serialization abstractions.
 Exceptions and RTTI are not used intentionally since they might not be supported by the compilers for IOT devices.